Pectus Excavatum Causes Problems Later in Life

 Only 38 out of all patients went without any problems.

-That's barely a 22.75% success rate of the Nuss procedure in this study.
+That's barely a 22.75% complete success rate of the Nuss procedure in this study.

 The major complications included accidental heart perforation and piercing of the liver, which required immediate surgical intervention.